 White's PulseScan TDI Metal Detector

-The White's PulseScan TDI was released in 2008 and is still in production in various versions.
-I was one of the original users of the TDI and still have one to this day.
+The White's PulseScan TDI was released in 2008 and is still in production as the TDI SL.
+Prior versions have been discontinued.
+I was one of the original users of the TDI and still dabble with them to this day.
 See my story White's TDI at Moore Creek, Alaska for pictures of lots of TDI gold nugget finds.
 I also have extensive notes on using the TDI for coin detecting at Steve's Guide to White's TDI Coin Settings.
 The TDI is a unique detector and is seeing use in many applications unforeseen when it first came out.

 The TDI is available in several versions but all are basically the same detector as far as how they work.

 I am a big fan of competition as I always want more and better detectors from the manufacturers personally, and I think competition is the best way to get better detectors.
 After Garrett got into the ground balancing pulse induction (GBPI) game with the Infinium people including myself were really after White's to make an entry into the field.
 I went so far as to visit White's Electronics personally to lobby for such a detector with suggestions on how to get there.
 In particular, I advised that rather than developing something from scratch, it might make more sense to license the existing Goldscan technology from Eric Foster, widely known as "the father of pulse technology" for his early work in the field.